 Freegold is an exploration stage company engaged in the acquisition, exploration and evaluation of mineral properties of merit with the aim of developing them to a stage where they can be exploited at a profit or to arrange joint ventures whereby other companies provide funding for development and exploitation.
 The Company was incorporated in 1985 and is listed on the Toronto Stock Exchange under the symbol "FVL".
-As of May 13th, 2021, the Company had 334,049,366 shares outstanding.
+On June 15, 2021, the Company's shares were approved for trading on the OTCQX Best Market, the top tier of the OTC Markets in the U.S. under the symbol "FGOVF".
+As of August 12th, 2021, the Company had 337,099,366 shares outstanding.
 The Company has its registered corporate office in Vancouver, Canada.